 VOCATIONAL TRAINING

-The vocational Training project started in the year 1978 accompanied by vocational guidance and job creation, with the aim of providing young people, especially females, with vocational skills that enhance their opportunities / deny employment and self-sufficiency, and thus contribute to alleviating the difficult economic and social conditions faced by Palestinian refugees in Lebanon.
+The vocational rehabilitation project began in 1978 accompanied by vocational guidance and job creation, with the aim of providing young people, especially women, with professional skills that enhance their opportunities for employment and self-sufficiency, and in a way that contributes to alleviating the difficult economic and social conditions faced by Palestinian refugees in Lebanon.

-The project targets Palestinian refugee women and girls in 7 camps and 3 Palestinian gatherings in Lebanon, in the Beirut – Saida – Tyre – North and Bekaa regions.
+The project targets Palestinian refugee women and girls in 7 Palestinian camps and 3 communities in Lebanon, in the areas of Beirut – Saida – tyre – Bekaa – and the Northern regions.

 Vocational Guidance and Possessing Life Skills